(Updated March 2023)

 Where: Several locations throughout Denver (see link above)

 What: If hitting the trails to beat the summer crowds is not exactly your cup of tea, Denver has a rich history of local farmer’s markets that are open all Springs & Summer long.
-We love the South Pearl Street Farmer’s Market, which starts up again the first weekend May (this Sunday) and usually runs through early October.
+We love the South Pearl Street Farmer’s Market, which starts up again the first weekend May and usually runs through early October.
 Grab a fresh smoothie, local goods, or as much produce as your heart desires and call it a day.

-What: Happening May 28th-30th, the Boulder Creek Festival touts live music, a marketplace, local culinary vendors, and activities for the whole family.
+What: Happening May 26th-29th, 2023, the Boulder Creek Festival touts live music, a marketplace, local culinary vendors, and activities for the whole family.
 Enjoy spreading out on the grass or walking the path along the river.
 Boulder really knows how to have a good time, and the Boulder Creek Fest is no exception to that.
 Take a quick yoga class, ride the Ferris wheel, or make your way down the river in a giant plastic floating ball!

 Where: Larkspur, Colorado (Just south of Castle Rock in I-25)

-What: A classic Colorado event, the Renaissance Festival returns Saturdays And Sundays Only, June 18th-August 7th in 2022!
+What: A classic Colorado event, the Renaissance Festival returns Saturdays And Sundays Only, June 17th-August 6th in 2022!
 Bring sunscreen, an appetite, and a medieval disposition to get the most out of this jolly festival, with shopping, live shows, traditional festival food, and more.
 Pro-tip: go to any King Soopers and ask the customer service desk for tickets to the festival and you can get a slight discount for you and yours.

 Where: 5 Locations Across the Greater Denver Area (Baker, Boulder, Golden, Englewood, and RiNo)